Here are some of the studies I've worked on.

 (Cerebral Cortex, 2023)

-Summary: Individual differences in the multiple-demand system predict the extent of learning generalisation following multitasking training paired with tDCS.
+Summary: Individual differences in the multiple-demand system predict the extent of learning generalisation following multitasking training paired with brain stimulation.

 Individual differences in decision strategy relate to neurochemical excitability and cortical thickness